-2.7.2.3 Type of Pharmacy (PHARTP1-PHARTP7)
+2.7.2.3 Type of Pharmacy (PHARTP1-PHARTP12)

 Household respondents were asked to list the type of pharmacy from which their medications were purchased.
 A household could list multiple pharmacies associated with their prescriptions in a given round or over the course of all rounds combined covering the survey year.
-As a result this file contains, at most, seven of these household reported pharmacies, but there was no link in the survey or in the data file enabling users to know the type of pharmacy from which a specific prescription was obtained if multiple pharmacies are listed.
-The set of variables (PHARTP1-PHARTP7) identify the types of pharmacy providers from which the person's prescribed medicines were purchased.
-The possible types of pharmacies include the following: (1) mailorder, (2) another store, (3) HMO/clinic/hospital, (4) drug store, and (5) on-line.
+All household reported pharmacies are provided on this file, but there was no link in the survey or in the data file enabling users to know the type of pharmacy from which a specific prescription was obtained if multiple pharmacies are listed.
+The set of variables (PHARTP1-PHARTP12) identify the types of pharmacy providers from which the person's prescribed medicines were purchased.
+The possible types of pharmacies include the following: (1) mail-order, (2) another store, (3) HMO/clinic/hospital, (4) drug store, and (5) on-line.
 A -1 value for PHARTPn indicates that the household did not report an "nth" pharmacy.

-2.7.2.4 Analytic Flag Variables (RXFLG-DIABFLG)
+2.7.2.4 Analytic Flag Variables (RXFLG-INPCFLG)

-There are five flag variables included on this file (RXFLG, PCIMPFLG, CLMOMFLG, INPCFLG, and DIABFLG).
+There are four flag variables included on this file (RXFLG, PCIMPFLG, CLMOMFLG, and INPCFLG).

 The variable RXFLG indicates how the NDC for a specific prescribed medicine event was imputed.
 This variable indicates whether or not there was any imputation performed on this record for the NDC variable, and if imputed, from what source the NDC was imputed.
 If no imputation was performed, RXFLG=1.
 If the imputation source was another PC record, RXFLG=2.
 Similarly, if the imputation source was a secondary, proprietary database and not the PC database, RXFLG=3.
-For RXFLG=3 records, all the original data reported by the pharmacy and the household reported medication name are included on the record.
-Including only the original pharmacy reported data for these records was necessary in order to comply with legal restrictions associated with using the secondary data source as an imputation source.
-The imputed NDC value for the RXFLG=3 cases was used in the data editing, but is not available for public release.
-However, the imputed NDCs for the RXFLG=3 cases are available through the MEPS Data Center.
-Information on this topic can be obtained through the MEPS Project Director at <mepspd@ahrq.gov>.